-Participation in industry guestionnaires: The assessment in 2019 found that most of compared to last year, Reformation has shown the brands published frequent sustainability additional progress in the area as per Eco-Age communications showcasing their latest practices, recommendation last year, participating in a wide products and progress.
-In addition, every brand range of industry guestionnaires such as the Textile communicated about the materials used in products, Exchange CFMB, the GFA Pulse of the Industry on their product pages.
-Report, the Changing Markets Survey, CDP, FLA and UN Fashion Industry Charter for Climate Action.
-Now In 2019, Reformation scored 47% (9/18) for more than ever, companies can no longer work in Communication and achieved Best Practice for this isolation when setting and pursuing sustainability topic.
-It was one of only four brands to produce an targets, so peer-to-peer collaboration and information annual sustainability or integrated report, and to sharing is key to achieving the bold ambitions set out showcase the steps it is taking to reduce its impact. at COP26.
+The assessment in 2019 found that most of the brands published frequent sustainability communications showcasing their latest practices, products and progress.
+In addition, every brand communicated about the materials used in products, on their product pages.

+In 2019, Reformation scored 47% (9/18) for Communication and achieved Best Practice for this topic.
+It was one of only four brands to produce an annual sustainability or integrated report, and to showcase the steps it is taking to reduce its impact.

-In 2020, Reformation achieved 60% (12/20) for what was then named Communications, a 13% increase in Third party assurance on sustainability communications: to avoid the risk of greenwashing their score from 2019.
-It is worth noting that due to and misleading communications, Reformation has additional criteria added to this topic in 2020, the total implemented a third-party assurance system to possible score increased to 20 (vs 18 in 2019), which verify information shared across its communication was the reason for the low increase in Reformation's touchpoints. score.
+In 2020, Reformation achieved 60% (12/20) for what was then named Communications, a 13% increase in their score from 2019.
+It is worth noting that due to additional criteria added to this topic in 2020, the total possible score increased to 20 (vs 18 in 2019), which was the reason for the low increase in Reformation's score.
 In fact, considering the boundary increase, Reformation's increase in this area is commendable.
-The increased score was due to Reformation's target In order to further improve its performance in relation to Sustainability Reporting & Transparency, alignment with the SDGs and its openness and Reformation could consider aligning its sustainability transparency in public-facing communications. annual and guarterly reports to widely recognized sustainability standards such as the GRI and setting SDGs-specific targets for each of the goals selected.
+The increased score was due to Reformation's target alignment with the SDGs and its openness and transparency in public-facing communications.

-On the consumer side, Reformation could consider This year, this topic was the 1st in the overall ranking implementing a system for more direct and in real and Reformation achieved an impressive 19% time feedback from consumers. increase in the overall scoring, from 60% (12/20) in 2020 to 79% (17.75/22.5) in 2021.As a result, Reformation increased its rating of one position, Setting New Standards.
+This year, this topic was the 1st in the overall ranking and Reformation achieved an impressive 19% increase in the overall scoring, from 60% (12/20) in 2020 to 79% (17.75/22.5) in 2021.As a result, Reformation increased its rating of one position, Setting New Standards.
 Sustainability Transparency and Reporting has in fact proven a key area of development for Reformation, and it speaks clearly of its commitment to transparency across all its communication touchpoints.
+The increase in score was due to: